wp-plugins/math-quiz/readme.txt

 = Why it always tells me that I'm failed to answer the quiz? =

-Client browsers must support Cookie and JavaScript because the plugin uses Session to store quiz data and AJAX to insert the quiz form.
+"Failed to answer" means the plugin encounters some problems to get needed information.
+If you think it's my fault, feel free to inform me. :)

 = Why the plugin can't be removed? =

 Freetype, a text renderer, keeps the font file handle open, causing Windows and other OS to lock the font file.
-Just shutdown PHP and there you go.
+Deactivate the plugin before you update it.

 == Changelog ==